-Michigan’s Joint Committee on Administrative Rules can waive the remaining time it has to review proposed licensing rules on Tuesday, which could enable the state to launch online sports betting and online gaming by the end of the year.
+Michigan’s Joint Committee on Administrative Rules can waive the remaining time it has to review proposed licensing rules on Tuesday, which could enable the state to launch online sports betting and Michigan casino apps by the end of the year.

 According to an Associated Press report, the committee, which has 10 legislators on it, will consider the new regulations at a meeting Tuesday, said chairman and Republican Sen. Pete Lucido.
 JCAR is expected to waive the remaining time, the report said.